 d.
-Assembly of Generator
+Assembly and Installation of Generator

-Assemble generator by reversing disassembly procedure.
-If field coils were removed, use pole shoe spreader and pole shoe screwdriver to install them, to avoid distorting frame and to insure proper tightening of pole shoe screws.
+Assemble generator by reversing the disassembly procedure, paying attention to the following points:

+1. If field coils were removed from the field frame be sure that insulation is placed between the coils and the pole shoes.
+Use a pole shoe spreader and pole shoe screw driver to install coils and pole shoes in order to avoid distorting the frame and to insure proper tightening of pole shoe screws.
 See figure 10-55.